databendlabs/databend-docs/docs/cn/sql-reference/00-sql-reference/51-connect-parameters.md

 :::note
 - If the **endpoint_url** parameter is not specified in the command, Databend will create the stage on Amazon S3 by default.
 Therefore, when you create an external stage on an S3-compatible object storage or other object storage solutions, be sure to include the **endpoint_url** parameter.

-- If you're using S3 storage and your bucket has public read access, you can access and query an external stage associated with the bucket anonymously without providing credentials.
-To enable this feature, add the **allow_anonymous** parameter to the [storage.s3] section in the *databend-query.toml* configuration file and set it to **true**.

 - The **region** parameter is not required because Databend can automatically detect the region information.
 You typically don't need to manually specify a value for this parameter.
 In case automatic detection fails, Databend will default to using 'us-east-1' as the region.
 When deploying Databend with MinIO and not configuring the region information, it will automatically default to using 'us-east-1', and this will work correctly.
 However, if you receive error messages such as "region is missing" or "The bucket you are trying to access requires a specific endpoint.
 Please direct all future requests to this particular endpoint", you need to determine your region name and explicitly assign it to the **region** parameter.
 :::